YamamotoLabUCSF/SampleSheet/README.md

 Note, Jupyter Notebook file requires SampleSheet_img directory containing five image files to be available in the directory from which the Jupyter Notebook will be opened.

-1. To start Jupyter Notebook directly from the command line enter the follwing command:
+1. To start Jupyter Notebook directly from the command line, enter the following command:

 	`$ jupyter notebook` or alternatively `$ jupyter-notebook`